10 June 1918 : 2nd Lieut Robert Seddon Caldwell

 Robert was the seventh child and third son of parents John Shepperd Caldwell (a colliery manager, mining engineer and surveyor) and Anne (née Seddon)

-Robert was educated at Westhoughton Parochial School, and the Church Institute, Bolton and Denstone College and articled at an estate agents in Huntingdon.
+Educated at Westhoughton Parochial School, and the Church Institute, Bolton and Denstone College Robert was - after his education - articled at an estate agent's in Huntingdon.

-At the 1911 Census, age 16 he was working as an accounts clerk with Messrs, Locker and Theakston at Huntingdon and living at home (Brookfields, Westhoughton) with four of his sisters and two of his younger brothers.
-His older siblings having left home.
+At the 1911 Census, age 16, he was working as an accounts clerk with Messrs, Locker and Theakston at Huntingdon and living at home (Brookfields, Westhoughton) with four of his sisters and two of his younger brothers.

 Forming part of a group he twice made an assault on a wood strongly occupied by the enemy, and led on his men by his example.
 Seeing his men stopped by a machine gun he did not hesitate to throw himself upon it, and fell shot at close range.